TAS Market Profile Review

 According to finviz.com, in the US Stock Market alone they are over 7,500 stocks to choose from.
 This includes the NASDAQ, AMEX, and NYSE.

 So you can imagine how difficult it would be for a human to do the job a software like TAS can do.
 Keep in mind however that those computer-driven algorithms, as artificially intelligent as they may be, cannot see charts the way a human can.

 Yes, they do signal opportunities.
 But those must be evaluated…by you… the human.
 And this is where technical analysis comes in.

 For example, the setup of your stock scanners may alert you of a breakout but did it account for the ‘weight’ of the resistance above?
 A well-trained analyst will see this at a glance.

 The algorithm will detect the setup pattern it is designed for but beyond the science of charts, there’s the art of reading them.
-Here at Bullish Bears, we constantly remind you to learn technical analysis so that you can use our watch lists intelligently.

 Tools like the TAS Market profile may help you make better stock trading decisions.
 However, keep in mind that it’s your mental discipline to follow your rules.